 Monument Church Of St Francis (pt.
 Igreja Monumento de São Francisco) is a 14th-century Franciscan church featuring a remarkable interior including Baroque altarpieces & gilt wood.
 Interesting fact: the church is decorated with more than 300 kilos of gold dust.

-Church Of St Francis is located just a few steps from Bolsa Palace, and very close to Cais da Ribeira Street.
-Entrance to the church is paid and costs €9 per person (April 2023).
+Church Of St Francis is located close to Bolsa Palace.
+Entrance to the church (and its museum) is paid and costs €10 per person (May 2024).

 Carmo and Carmelitas Church